seinshah/civic/README.md

-# Civic - CV as a Code
+# Civic - CV as a Configuration

 Maintaining a CV should not be a hassle.
 Civic is here to make sure of that.
 It splits your CV into its content and its design to help you change each